Bloc/jottly-checkpoints/09-applying-a-grid-layout-to-the-pricing-section.md

   </section>
 ```

 > As you are writing this code, it's important to keep index.html open inside a web browser, preferably Google Chrome.
-You can check the results of your changes locally before pushing to Github.
+You can check the results of your changes locally before pushing to GitHub.

 ### Pricebox headers